Schoenau ultimatum: Hostage taking

-On 28 September 1973, three to seven Jewish emigrants were taken hostage, among them a 73-year-old man, an ailing woman and a three-year-old child, on a train at the Austria–Czechoslovakian border by a Syrian-based Palestinian Arab militant group, As-Sa'iqa.
+On 28 September 1973, three to seven Jewish emigrants were taken hostage, among them a 73-year-old man, an ailing woman and a three-year-old child, on a train at the Austrian–Czechoslovak border by a Syrian-based Palestinian Arab militant group, As-Sa'iqa.
 In addition to demanding a free passage to an Arab country, they gave the Austrian government an ultimatum to close the Schönau transit center or they would execute the hostages.
 Austrian Chancellor Bruno Kreisky gave in to the demands and closed the Jewish Agency's transit facility.

 The incident captured the attention of Israeli media and became a cause célèbre.
 Israeli Prime Minister Golda Meir diverted her return flight from the Council of Europe to try to convince Kreisky to not give in to the demands.
 Kreisky refused to change his position, and Meir returned to Israel infuriated.
 With the center closed, the militants were flown to Libya.
 Austria then opened a new center in another location.